sbonsey/walk4health-website/README.md

 ## License

-This project is for the Walk4Health walking club.
+This project is for the Walk for Health walking club.
 All rights reserved.

 ## Support